 “Solar storm,” Magritte shouted back.

-Before Magritte could say anything more, Marlin jumped up, opened a drawer, and grabbed a bag inside.
+Before Magritte could say anything more, Choco jumped up, opened a drawer, and grabbed a bag inside.
 He ascended the ladder enough to pop his head through the opening and throw the bag to Kev.

 Stark white gloves cover their hands, and goggles of orange glass covered their eyes.
 They had left nothing exposed to sunlight.
 An unpleasant smell followed them.
 I didn’t know what it was.
 The strange smell reminded me of burned hair and nasty farts.
 It stayed with us for days.

 “Are we well, Kev?”
 Xavi cried out again.